Tips on how to keep your outdoor space free from weeds

 Bruise the leaves of perennial weeds before spraying on weed killer.
 This helps the leaves absorb the chemicals (especially with waxy leaves like horsetail).

 When using weed killer, it's important to carefully follow the instructions on the packaging.

 - Store pesticides away from children and pets.

 - Always follow the manufacturers instructions for use of pesticides.

-- After use, children and pets should be kept away from the treated area until the treatment has dried – this means the pesticides will have been absorbed into the plant.
+- After use, children and pets should be kept away from the treated area until the treatment has dried.

 - Never use pesticides near any edible plants, such as fruit and vegetables.

-- Never store garden chemicals in unmarked containers and never buy more than you need for one year.
+- Never store garden chemicals in unmarked containers and don't buy more than you need for one year.

 - Wear gardening gloves when treating weeds, and thoroughly wash hands after use.

 - Spray early in the morning or late evening when bees are not active.

 - It is illegal to put any garden chemical down a main drain or waste water drainage system, even when diluted.

 - Ask your local council for advice on disposal of unwanted pesticides or empty containers.